TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Programs that are of shorter duration will, of course, be less expensive than longer programs, due to the time spent in-country.

 The more a volunteer program costs, the more likely it is to include a variety of opportunities, thoughtful and culturally-oriented programming, and in-country support.
-GVI has a detailed summary of where the money goes in their organization — it pays for a support network, health and safety, food and accommodation, orientation and training, and more.
+GVI has a detailed summary of the DEI-based ethics of their organization — which pays for a support network, health and safety, food and accommodation, orientation and training, and more.

 Volunteering as a Building Block for Your Career